jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Two comedians talking about their careers.
-They used to need the production and broadcast facilities of big Industrial Age companies.
-With the internet, they don't.
-But the producers/broadcasters, are fighting for their relevancy.
-You have you're own antagonists too.
+<a href="https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier" target="_blank" class="button small">Reader</a>

+_Two comedians talking about making money on Main Street.
+The internet frees them from Industrial Age power brokers, even ones with blackbelts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 Antagonism is defeated, when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
-Can a worklace (openly) discriminate against race or gender?
+Can an employer (openly) discriminate against race or gender?
 Can a comedian leave a TV network to start his own podcast?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

-In practical terms, Techvolution means ordinary people return to being specialists who often work for themselves.
+In practical terms, Techvolution means ordinary people return to being specialists.
 Specialists are the best person to decide what new technology solves their problems.
 Empowering frontline specialists means local businesses on Main Street get prioritized over Big Government and Big Business.
-Small businesses are better because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.
+Small businesses can better upgrade our society to the Internet Age because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.

 Our society is filled with parties.
 Cosplay, raves, dances, clubs, concerts, honkey tongs, we're free to play as we want.
 But someone still has to book the venue, decorate, sell tickets, and hire staff.
 Perhaps the planner makes a profit, but regardless we party because a few people step up.